jeffblankenburg/31-days-of-vibe-coding/outlines/week1.md

 ## Day 6 – The Flow Loop: Iterate, Evaluate, Refine

 **Abstract:**
 Vibe Coding is a rhythm: prompt → generate → evaluate → refine.
-We’ll show how short loops outperform big one-shot generations and how observability data can feed directly into those iterations.
+I'll show how short loops outperform big one-shot generations and how observability data can feed directly into those iterations.

 ### Outline
 1. **Define the Loop** – Keep sessions under 5 minutes.